web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 <summary><h3>Open questions on technical implementations and test design</h3>
 </summary>

-The patch includes all relevant technologies and the basic steps necessary to test the platform-specific accessibility APIs.
+The patches include all relevant technologies and the basic steps necessary to test the platform-specific accessibility APIs.
 However, there are some open design questions which we would love feedback on.